QAnon: Q's posts

-On June 24, 2022, Q, or someone who possesses their details, posted on 8kun after an 18-month hiatus.
-The post claimed that Cassidy Hutchinson, who testified at the sixth public hearing on the January 6 Attack, was involved in a plot to disparage Trump.

 The cabal and "the Storm"

-QAnon's core belief is that the world is controlled by a secret cabal of Satan-worshipping child molesters whom Trump is secretly battling to stop and that Q, an anonymous entity, reveals details about the battle online.
+QAnon's core beliefs are that the world is controlled by a secret cabal of Satan-worshipping child molesters, Trump is secretly battling to stop them, and Q reveals details about the battle online.
 The cabal is thought to cover up its existence by controlling politicians, mainstream media, and Hollywood.
 Q's revelations imply that the cabal's destruction is imminent but also that it will be accomplished only with the support of the "patriots" of the QAnon community.
 This will happen at a time known as "the Event" or "the Storm", when thousands of people will be arrested and possibly sent to Guantanamo Bay prison or face military tribunals.
-The U.S. military will then take over the country, and the result will be salvation and utopia on earth.
-QAnon beliefs imply the rejection of government officials other than Trump and his closest associates as well as of mainstream institutions and media.
+The U.S. military will then take over the country, and the result will be salvation and utopia.

-Public figures whom QAnon followers believe to be part of the cabal include Democratic Party politicians like Joe Biden, Barack Obama and Hillary Clinton, businesspeople like George Soros and Bill Gates, religious leaders like Pope Francis and the Dalai Lama, Anthony Fauci, and entertainers like Oprah Winfrey, Ellen DeGeneres, Lady Gaga and Chrissy Teigen.
-Tom Hanks is a special target for QAnon believers; when Hanks went into quarantine at the beginning of the COVID-19 pandemic, they spread a rumor that he had been arrested on child abuse charges.
-Other similar allegations followed and in July 2021, some QAnon adherents took seriously an article from a parody website that said the U.S. military had executed Hanks.
+QAnon followers believe the cabal includes Democratic Party politicians like Joe Biden, Barack Obama and Hillary Clinton, business people like George Soros and Bill Gates, religious leaders like Pope Francis and the Dalai Lama, Anthony Fauci, and entertainers like Oprah Winfrey, Ellen DeGeneres, Lady Gaga and Chrissy Teigen.
+Tom Hanks is a special target for QAnon believers.
+When Hanks went into quarantine at the beginning of the COVID-19 pandemic, they spread a rumor that he had been arrested on child abuse charges.
+Other similar allegations followed and in July 2021, some QAnon adherents took seriously an article from Real Raw News, a fake news website, that claimed the U.S. military had executed Hanks.
+On the contrary, some QAnon followers believe other celebrities like Chris Cornell, Chester Bennington, Avicii, and Anthony Bourdain were murdered to cover-up their alleged involvement in a human trafficking documentary.

+The claim that Trump stimulated the conspiracy of Russian interference in the 2016 presidential election to enlist Robert Mueller in the fight against the cabal involved the idea that Mueller would not only expose the sex-trafficking ring, but also prevent a coup d'état by Barack Obama, Hillary Clinton, and George Soros.

 One key tenet in QAnon's narrative until the 2020 election was the recurring prediction that Trump would be reelected in a landslide and spend his second term bringing about "the Storm" by undoing the deep state, disbanding the cabal and arresting its leaders.
-After Trump lost and Q stopped posting, QAnon followers continued to search for previously unseen clues in old posts or worked on their own by creating new spin-offs of the theory.
+After Trump lost and Q stopped posting, QAnon followers continued to search for previously unseen clues in old posts or creating new spin-offs of the theory.
 They subsequently made predictions about Trump remaining president or returning to power, such as: